OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    [partition]
    hd0/0 = Boot 1st partition of disk 0
-   hd1/0 = Boot 1nd partition of disk 1
+   hd0/0,bootsect.dos = The same, but use bootsect.dos file as boot sector hd1/0 = Boot 1nd partition of disk 1
    hd2   = Boot MBR of disk 2

+   I.e. syntax:
+   disk/partition [, boot sector file] = menu string

-   Partition index can be queried by pressing F7 in QSINIT menu.
+   Partition index can be queried by pressing F7 in menu.
+   Boot sector file can be specified by direct QSINIT path or will be searched in the root of this partition (FAT/FAT32).

    TIMEOUT and USEBEEP parameters will affect this menu too (timeout counter occurs on first launch only).

-   Default string number can be placed into "default_partition" key in "[config]" section (in the same way as in kernel setup):
+   Default string number can be placed into "default_partition" key in "[config]" section (in the same way with kernel setup):

    [config]
-   default_partition = 3
+   default_partition = 4

    will select "Boot MBR of disk 2" as default.